razzeee/Razzeee/README.md

 Welcome to my profile ✨

-I'm Kolja, I enjoy functional languages, teaching and open source software.
+I'm Kolja, I enjoy functional languages, linux 🐧, teaching and open source software.

 Most of my work so far was for: